 Choose glass packaging wherever applicable, and DIY products usually in Tetra paks, such as plant-based milk.

 If you love drinking plant-based milk and you don’t want to give up on it (I feel you), consider making it at home.

-I bought a soy & nut milk maker that makes the whole process a lot easier.
-You can read more about it in my review here.
+I bought a soy & nut milk maker that makes the process easier.
+You can read more about it in my review.

 Microplastics quickly get everywhere with the wind.
 (1) When it is in the air, we breathe it.

 More research needs to be done so that we can understand the impact of plastic on humans.

 Microplastics get into the atmosphere and the air we breath in various ways: